bastole/dc-richmedia-automation-template/readme.md

 #### /public folder

-dispatch-ready banners are here.
-All you have to do is drag each banner folder into [DoubleClick Studio UI](https://www.google.com/doubleclick/studio/).
+dispatch-ready banners.
+All you have to do is drag each folder into [DoubleClick Studio UI](https://www.google.com/doubleclick/studio/).

 License
 ---------------------------------------